ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

 ### Shutdown

-To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-kafka-multi-topics-cloudkarafka`, run the command below
+To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-kafka-multi-topics-cloudkarafka`, run the command below
 ```
-docker-compose down -v
+docker compose down -v
 ```

 ## Cleanup